TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 ===========================================

-.. do not insert headlines here - only teaser
+.. do not insert headlines here - only teaser, 5 news max.

    for example: